Baidu brand protection: How to have smart marketing strategies in China

 Brand refresh checklist: How to know when it’s time to update

 At QWERTYLABS, we believe that a strong brand drives growth.
-That’s why this blog helps you spot the signs that it’s time for a revamp and shows how to make it work.
+That’s why this guide will help you spot the signs that it’s time for a revamp and shows how to make it work.
 From practical update tips to knowing what to consider, we’ll make it easy to plan your next move.
 Ready to give your brand a fresh update?
-Continue reading to learn how to keep it strong in a busy market.
+Keep reading to learn how to stay competitive in today’s crowded market.

 Brand refresh vs rebrand - What’s the difference?